-The Organisation shallidentify and uphold Indigenous Peoples legal and Customary rights of ownership, use and management of land, territories and resources affected by management activities.
-(P3 P&C V4)
+The Organisation^{} shall identify and uphold^{} Indigenous Peoples^{} legal^{} and customary rights^{} of ownership, use and management of land, territories^{} and resources affected by management activities.

-Criterion 3.1.
-The Organisation shall identify the Indigenous Peoples that exist within the management unit or those that are affected by management activities.
-The Organisation shall then, through engagement with these Indigenous Peoples, identify their rights of tenure, their rights of access to and use of Forest resources and ecosystem services, their Customary rights and legal rights and obligations, that apply within the management unit.
-The Organisation shall also identify areas where these rights are contested. (new)

-Indicator 3.1.1 Identify and keep an up-to-date record of tangata whenua and their representative bodies within the management unit and those outside the management unit that may be affected by management activities.

-Through culturally appropriate engagement identify and document the following tangata whenua rights relating to the management unit:

-- 1) Tenure rights and agreements - 2) Customary rights and obligations - 3) Agreements relating to mana whenua, access and the use of natural resources - 4) Agreements, arrangements and requests for the Protection and safeguarding of culturaltaonga including wahi tapu and wahi tupuna.

-Through culturally appropriate engagement:

-- 1) Identify and document the customary obligations of tangata whenua relating to tino rangati ratanga and kaitiakitanga and any other customary values and practices that tangata whenua may deem important in the management of their customary lands and taonga within the management unit; and - 2) Identify and document disputes or disagreements with tangata whenua relating to legal and/or Customary rights and the application of customary obligations within the Management Unit.

-Indicator 3.1.4 Through culturally appropriate engagement identify and document the aspirations and goals that tangata whenua may have to their ancestral land and taonga within the management unit.

-Criterion 3.2.
-The Organisation shall recognize and uphold the legal and Customary rights of Indigenous Peoples to maintain control over management activities within or related to the management unit to the extent necessary to protect their rights, resources and lands and territories.
-Delegation by Indigenous Peoples of control over management activities to third parties requires Free, Prior, and Informed Consent.
-(C3.1 and 3.2 P&C V4)

-Indicator 3.2.1 Through culturally appropriate engagement tangata whenua are informed of when, where, and how they can comment on, and request modification to, management activities to the extent necessary to protect their rights and maintain their obligations.
+- 3.1 The Organisation shall identify the Indigenous Peoples that exist within the management unit or those that are affected by management activities.
+The Organisation shall then, through engagement with these Indigenous Peoples, identify their rights of tenure, their rights of access to and use of forest resources and ecosystem services, their customary rights and legal rights and obligations, that apply within the management unit.
+The Organisation shall also identify areas where these rights are contested. - 3.1.1 Tangata whenua and their representative bodies within the management unit and those outside the management unit that may be affected by management activities are identified and, up to date records are kept by management. - 3.1.2 Through Culturally appropriate engagement the following Tangata whenua rights relating to the management unit are identified and documented by management: - 1) Tenure rights and agreements; - 2) customary rights and obligations; - 3) agreements relating to mana whenua, access and the use of natural resources; - agreements, arrangements and requests for the protection and safeguarding of cultural taonga including wahi tapu and wahi tupuna. - 3.1.3 Through Culturally appropriate engagement: - Identify and document the customary obligations of Tangata whenua relating to tino rangati ratanga and kaitiakitanga and any other customary values and practices that Tangata whenua may deem important in the management of their customary lands and taonga within the management unit; and - Identify and document disputes or disagreements with Tangata whenua relating to legal and/or customary rights and the application of customary obligations within the Management unit. - 3.1.4 Through Culturally appropriate engagement identify and document the aspirations and goals that Tangata whenua may have to their ancestral land and taonga within the management unit. - 3.2 The Organisation shall recognize and uphold the legal and customary rights of Indigenous Peoples to maintain control over management activities within or related to the management unit to the extent necessary to protect their rights, resources and lands and territories.
+Delegation by Indigenous Peoples of control over management activities to third parties requires Free, Prior, and Informed Consent. - 3.2.1 Through Culturally appropriate engagement Tangata whenua are informed of when, where, and how they can comment on, and request modification to, management activities to the extent necessary to protect their rights and maintain their obligations.

-Indicator 3.2.2 The legal and Customary rights of tangata whenua are not violated by The Organisation.

-Indicator 3.2.3 Where evidence exists that legal and Customary rights of local communities related to management activities have been violated, the situation is recorded and corrected, if necessary, through culturally appropriate engagement and/or through the dispute resolution process required in Criteria 1.6 or 4.6.

-Indicator 3.2.4 Free, Prior and Informed Consent is granted by tangata whenua before management activities that affect their identified legal and Customary rights through a mutually agreed process.
+- 3.2.2 The legal and customary rights of Tangata whenua are not violated by The Organisation. - 3.2.3 Where evidence exists that legal and customary rights of Tangata whenua related to management activities have been violated, the situation is recorded and corrected, if necessary, through Culturally appropriate engagement and/or through the dispute resolution process required in Criteria 1.6 or 4.6. - 3.2.4 Free, Prior and Informed Consent is granted by Tangata whenua before management activities that affect their identified legal and customary rights through a mutually agreed proc that includes the provisions listed in 3.2.4c.